VPeti11/cw4/README.md

 ## Devnote

 Don’t ask why this exists.
 I needed it.
 It made sense in my head.
 And dont ask about the name.
 Its based on an old project.
 And its not CW-I. That was based on the same old project simply called CW 2.
 And that was a version of the original CW thats turning 8 years old on the day i release this (20/07/2025).
 If you want to find that than good luck since its lost media.
-I remember using it and later making CW 2 since i couldnt find the original.
+I remember using it and later making a CW 2 version since i couldnt find the original.
+Then that was lost.
 And the date was when i first used it.
 I know because i have written it down.

+Want to read more?
+Click [here](story.md)

 ---